This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 Make Money From Your Blog

-While the core focus for everyone who starts a blog is to make money from it, you’ll only make it if you provide valuable services and get plenty of relevant eyeballs on your blog.
+While the core focus of everyone who starts a blog is to make money from it, you’ll only make it if you provide valuable services and attract plenty of relevant visitors.

 You must cover many fundamental grounds and execute them correctly before money can be made from your blog.
 Money is a by-product of the value you offer your blog users.